 The baseline is for the post-real-time Final Run half-hour estimates to be calibrated so that they sum to the monthly satellite-gauge Final Run combination.
 For all Runs, the output contains multiple fields that provide information on the input data, selected intermediate fields, and estimation quality.

-The current standard reference is the IMERG ATBD (Huffman et al. 2019), posted at http://pmm.nasa.gov/sites/default/files/document_files/IMERG_ATBD_V06.pdf.
+The current standard reference is Huffman et al. (2020), augmented by the IMERG ATBD (Huffman et al. 2023), posted at https://gpm.nasa.gov/resources/documents/imerg-v07-atbd.pdf.